JachymT/a-level-cs-blog/Computer Systems/1.3/1.3.3/Notes.md

 ### Bridge
 Larger networks can be broken down into smaller networks and these are connected together using a Bridge.
 This can improve performance as each section has its own bandwidth.
 Usefull for splitting up / joing together a school network.
 Works at the data link layer.

+## Modem
+Modulates and demodulates electrical siganls so that they can be sent through different cables.
+Built into home network access devices.
+Also used to communicate with the ISP, translating analog signals to digital.

 ### Network diagram
 <img src="https://user-images.githubusercontent.com/72783315/192541532-dc4173b3-ba3f-4954-8711-1ffe1a66f768.png" height="350">